os

 Returns a DateTime set to the provided timestamp in seconds, using the local timezone.

-Returns a DateTime set to the provided timestamp in seconds, using a time offset in seconds.
+Returns a DateTime set to the provided timestamp in seconds, using an offset in seconds.

 Example